river06/leetcode2/README.md

 - **With optimization**
     - **coin change**: `DP[i]` stores the value of minimum coins for amount `i`.
 Need to optimize over coins.
     - **longest increasing subsequence**: `DP[i]` stores the longest subsequence using `nums[i]`
+    - **number of longest increasing subsequence**: Two DPs.
+One for the length the other for the count.
     - **perfect squares** `DP[i]` stores the number of squares for integer i
     - **word break**: optimization
     - **work break II**